-- Apply filters

-- Filters the list according to your selections in the header.

-- Clear filters
+- Apply filters Filters the list according to your selections in the header. - Clear filters Removes the filter, i.e., displays all entries.

 You can delete a comment by clicking the red cross on the right.
 The comment is now displayed in italics.
 At this point you can still undo the removal by clicking Undo remove.
 As soon as you execute any other action, the comment is removed for good.